Certification Examinations

 Orthopaedic surgeons who have completed an accredited residency may apply and be admitted to take the computer-based examination.
 This examination, which is a timed, secure, computer-administered exam, consists of approximately 320 multiple choice questions covering all of orthopaedics.
 It is given at Prometric testing sites throughout the United States on a single day each July.
 It involves eight hours of testing time divided into seven sections.

-The questions are produced through the work of practicing orthopaedic surgeons, with the help and professional guidance of the National Board of Medical Examiners (NBME).
+The questions are produced through the work of practicing orthopaedic surgeons, with the help and professional guidance of the American Board of Medical Specialties.
 Each question submitted is required to be supported by at least two peer reviewed references, and is subject to review by at least three different groups of surgeons before appearing on a test: the Question Writing Task Force (QWTF), the Field Test Task Force (FTTF), and the Written Examination Committee of the ABOS.
 The passing score is set each year by the Written Examination Committee of the ABOS based on an item-by-item analysis and the work of yet another group of volunteer orthopaedic surgeons, the Standard Setting Task Force.

 An orthopaedic surgeon who has passed the ABOS Part I Examination but has not yet passed ABOS Part II Oral Examination is deemed Board Eligible.
 The limit of Board Eligibility is five years; surgeons who have not passed Part II within 5 years of taking Part I are no longer Board Eligible, and must re-take Part I before moving on to Part II.
 Time spent in fellowship education after passing the ABOS Part I Examination will not count as a part of the five-year time limit.
 Fellowships must last a minimum of six months each.
 For more information, visit the ABOS Rules and Procedures.